ChessWorld.net LogoChessworld.net founded in 2000 is an online chess site.

 Q. What does the Rating Graph mean?
 Is it any help to me?

 The Rating Graph can be accessed from any homepage via the Rating tab, or via My Stuff ...
-My Rating by clicking the appropriate links.
-Be aware that the Graph shown within the Rating tab provides a basic overview and cannot be configured.
-By default the main Rating Graph is displayed in multiple colors to distinguish between Win , Draw or Loss .
-The left-hand bar, (in magenta ), shows your current rating.
+My Rating.
+The graph shows a basic overview and cannot be configured.
+It displays results in color: Win , Draw , Loss , and Time Loss .

 Q. What should a ‘normal’ Rating Graph look like?